-In the current real estate market, two very different buyer profiles coexist, although they are often confused: those who buy a home as investment for profitability and who buys a home for enjoy it.
-Both make rational decisions, but their priorities, criteria and expectations have nothing to do with each other.
+In the current real estate market, two very different buyer profiles coexist., although they are often confused: who buys a home like investment for profitability and who buys a home for enjoy it.
+They both make rational decisions, but your priorities, Criteria and expectations have nothing to do with each other.

-Although in both cases a home is purchased, the final objective completely changes the decision process.
+Although in both cases a home is purchased, the end goal completely changes the decision process.

 Investing for profitability seeks to optimize numbers.